Hello everyone, today I’m sharing our Christmas porch & outdoors tour.

-The sled doesn’t see sleigh rides today but, memories it holds are important and I wouldn’t trade them for anything and is in our yard every year.
-Ice skates found while thrifting hang with a sleigh ride sign I made.
+The sled doesn’t see sleigh rides today but, the memories it holds are important and I wouldn’t trade them for anything and is in our yard every year.
+Ice skates found while thrifting hangs with a sleigh ride sign I made.

 I highly recommend Funky Junk Old Sign stencils the shop has a wonderful assortment of stencils.
-New stencils I saw are Pinned for next year for a craft for next Christmas.
+The new stencils I saw are Pinned for next year for a craft for next Christmas.
 A blogger’s mind is always thinking!

-Birch logs in assorted sizes add a warm winter touch and keeps the eye moving.
+Birch logs in assorted sizes add a warm winter touch and keep the eye moving.